wagtail/sphinx-wagtail-theme/README.rst

 `.github/workflows/ci.yml`

 1. `build-frontend`

    Ensure that the frontend dependencies can be installed and build.
-After execution it checks that there are no changes uncommitted in the working directory.
+Ensure that the working directory is clean - there must not be any uncommitted changes.

 2. `build-render`

-   Ensure that the theme can be used with the current container.
-It builds an example documentation and serves it as an artifact, to manually verify the rendered result.
-After execution it checks that there are no changes uncommitted in the working directory.
+   Ensure that the theme can be found and used by Sphinx.
+   ((to be added: builds an example documentation, keeps it as an artifact for manual inspection)).
+Ensure the the working dir is clean.

 This workflow is executed on every `push` or `pull_request`.